ultraleap/PlayRecorder/README.md

 </b>
 </p>

 PlayRecorder lets you record Unity scene logic into binary files that work in **both** the editor or builds.
 Once a recording is made with a scene, even if that recording is created within a build, it can be played back within the editor, making it incredibly useful for recording data from user studies or analytics.
 Data can also be recorded within the editor, and then played back within a build.
+This also works across different platforms making it flexible for use on deployed apps.

 All data recorded by PlayRecorder is entirely polymorphic, allowing for considerably large amounts of customisation with little effort.
 Due to this you can quite easily and quickly add your own custom data into the system, while still being sure it will be recorded.